Athena65/Athena65/README.md

 - 👋 Hi, I'm Burak Tamince.
-This is my website :https://buraktamince.net.tr/
+This is my website: https://buraktamince.net.tr/
 - 👀 I’m interested in coding in different type of languages like C#, I play games when i feel bored ...
 - 🌱 I’m currently learning C#,I learnt basics of C and i know java and Pyhton.
 - 💞️ I’m looking to collaborate on coding societys.